 We intend to continue to qualify for treatment as a RIC under subchapter M of the Code, which generally allows us to avoid paying corporate income taxes on any income or gains that we distribute to our stockholders.
 We intend to continue to distribute sufficient dividends to eliminate taxable income.
-Refer to Note 11- Federal and State Income Taxes for additional information regarding our RIC requirements.
+Refer to Note 11 - Federal and State Income Taxes for additional information regarding our RIC requirements.

 We have certain wholly-owned taxable subsidiaries (the "Taxable Subsidiaries"), each of which holds one or more of its portfolio investments that are listed on our accompanying Consolidated Schedules of Investments.
 The purpose of the Taxable Subsidiaries is to permit us to hold certain portfolio companies that are organized as limited liability companies ("LLCs") (or other forms of pass-through entities) while satisfying the RIC tax requirement that at least 90.0% of the RIC's gross revenue for income tax purposes must consist of qualifying investment income.
 Absent the Taxable Subsidiaries, a proportionate amount of any gross income of an LLC (or other pass-through entity) portfolio investment would flow through directly to the RIC.
-To the extent that such income takes.
+To the extent that such income did not consist of qualifying investment income, it could jeopardize our ability to qualify as a RIC and therefore cause us to incur significant amounts of federal income taxes.
 When LLCs (or other pass-through entities) are owned by the Taxable Subsidiaries, their income is taxed to the Taxable Subsidiaries and does not flow through to the RIC, thereby helping us preserve our RIC status.
 The Taxable Subsidiaries are not consolidated for income tax purposes and may generate income tax expense as a result of their ownership of the portfolio companies.
 This income tax expense is considered immaterial and, therefore, it is not recorded on our accompanying Consolidated Statements of Operations.

 ASC 740, "Income Taxes" requires the evaluation of tax positions taken or expected to be taken in the course of preparing our tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authorities.
 Tax positions not deemed to satisfy the "more-likely-than-not" threshold would be recorded as a tax benefit or expense in the current year.
 We have evaluated the implications of ASC 740, for all open tax years and in all major tax jurisdictions, and determined that there is no material impact on our accompanying Consolidated Financial Statements.
-Our federal tax returns for fiscal years 2010-2013 remain subject to examination by the Internal Revenue Service ("IRS").
+Our federal tax returns for fiscal years 2010 - 2013 remain subject to examination by the Internal Revenue Service ("IRS").